Nestpr/project1/README.md

 ### Build and Dependency Management

 - **Apache Maven:** This project utilizes Maven for dependency management and build processes.
 Ensure that Maven is installed.
 You can download Maven [here](https://maven.apache.org/).

+### Message Broker and Communication

+- **ActiveMQ:** is an open-source message broker that provides a reliable, scalable, and asynchronous communication platform.
+It is often used to implement messaging patterns in distributed systems.
+You can download ActiveMQ [here](https://activemq.apache.org/download.html).

 ## Other Implementations to Consider

 On the weather-provider module you will need to introduce the api, brokerUrl and topicName.
-And on the event store builder module you will ned to put outputDirectory, brokerURL, topicName, clientId and a subscriptionName.
+And on the event store builder module you will ned to put outputDirectory, brokerURL, topicName, clientId and a subscriptionName, all of them in the same order.
 This variables will be used as arguments by the main method.

 The steps to be executed are as follows:

 1- Go to More Actions on the Main Class

 ![Captura de pantalla 2023-12-08 a las 23 55 20](https://github.com/Nestpr/project1/assets/145444799/d0db1850-0852-4ca1-941e-b5e7428328d5)